MENTORING IN FOCUS

 Being a great mentor for students isn’t always as easy as it seems.
 Having a breadth of life and startup experience is certainly a necessary foundation, but effective mentoring is rarely “simple nuts and bolts of advice.”
 What would you do in these situations?
 A student is experiencing personal issues dealing with gender, race, or socioeconomic disparities.
 You’re asked by your mentees to invest in their company.
 A student comes from a different culture from yours and maybe you can’t relate to or even help them navigate through their pain points.
 Student founders are starkly at odds over equity splits or decision-making structures.

-Continue reading to learn more about our mentor and mentee guidelines, as well as links to videos and resources to help build our collective understanding of inclusive approaches to mentoring, teaching, and entrepreneurship practices.
+Continue reading to learn more about our mentor and mentee guidelines, as well as links to videos and resources to our new workshop series Mentoring in Focus that launched January 2021, to help build our collective understanding of inclusive approaches to mentoring, teaching, and entrepreneurship practices.

 NELSON CENTER MENTOR GUIDELINES